odoo/documentation/content/contributing/documentation/rst_guidelines.rst

 ===============================================

-As hyperlink targets are visible from the entire documentation when referenced with the ``ref`` directive, it is recommended to prefix the target name with that of the related application.
+As hyperlink targets are visible from the entire documentation when referenced with the ``ref`` markup, it is recommended to prefix the target name with that of the related application.
 For instance, naming a target ``_amazon/form`` instead of ``_form`` avoids unwanted behaviors and makes the purpose of the target clear.